m

 Also, Jotunheim 2’s modular design means you’re ready for the future.
 You won’t get stuck with dumpster fodder if DAC technology changes—just swap the module.
 And, you won’t get stuck with an amp that doesn’t work for you—change the module to meet your changing needs.

-By “designed and built in California" this is what we mean: the vast majority of the total production cost of Jotunheim 2—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
-Our chassis are made minutes from our facility.
-Our PCBs are done just over the hill from us.
-Our transformers are made in NorCal.
-You get the picture.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Jotunheim—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis and transformers are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our San Antonio facility.

 Jotunheim 2 is covered by a 5-year limited warranty that covers parts and labor.
-And if you don’t like your Jotunheim 2, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.
+And if you don’t like your Jotunheim, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.

 Frequency Response: 20Hz-20Khz, +/-0.01db, 2Hz-700KHz, -3dB